jrs-innovation-center/user-stories/schedulehouse/index.md

   - Agent Price Opinion Rating

-## SMS - Notify Agent of Buyer Interest in Property

-As a potential home buyer, I wish to let my agent

-## SMS - Notify Buyer of Schedule Change

 ## SMS - Buyer Sends Link to Property (Property Details Page) to Agent

+As a potential home buyer, I wish to let my agent know I am interested in a particular home so we can have a conversation by text messaging one another.

 ## SMS - Agent Sends Link to Property (Property Details Page) to Buyer

+As an agent, I want to send a text that includes a link to the Property Details Page so the buyer can review the property.

 ## Adjust Agent Showing Schedule

 As a realtor, I need to adjust my showing schedule for a specific day on a **Daily Showing Schedule Page**.
 I'd like to reorder my showings by dragging items above or below one another.

-Once saved, **SMS - Notify Buyer of Schedule Change**.
+Once saved, SMS Buyer to notify of schedule change.